agutkarsh/Air-Canvas-OpenCV-Project/README.md

      If color index=3, it means we have to use yellow for drawing .
 So we will append this center point to the blue deque.

-- It was for the case when we found some contours , but another case which is possible when we have no contours (i.e contour array is empty) .
-This case indicates that no blue color bead is detected in this frame (here, in the absence of blue bead).
-So in this case we simply have to do nothing but we can not neglect it as when the bead appears in future frame to another position it does not make a straight line of that color between those two.
-In this case we will remove the deque of the previous points from each of the four array of deques as all the latest deques must have been processed before reaching this point of time and then we will insert a fresh deque to each of the four arrays so that we can store more points in future.
+- When we found some contours, it was for the case, but another case is possible when we have no contours (i.e., contour array is empty).
+This case indicates that no blue color bead is detected in this frame (here, in the absence of a blue bead).
+So, we have to do nothing in this case, but we can not neglect it as when the bead appears in the future frame to another position, it does not make a straight line of that color between those two.
+In this case, we will remove the deque of the previous points from each of the four arrays of deques as all the latest deques must have been processed before reaching this point of time, and then we will insert a fresh deque to each of the four arrays so that we can store more points in future.

 - Finally now we have to show the output  for each frame.
 We will do this by processing all arrays of deques as every deque of every array may or may not contain some points.
 So we check for each deque.
 If it is not empty we join all the points in the deque by the correct color( it will be known as we know which array this current deque belongs to) in both paint window and frame window by using cv2.line() function.
 Finally we showed the output using cv2.imshow().